Arch-Noize/rorblog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Make the website interact with the database
+- Make the website interact with the database.
-- Add a form to create new users, comments, posts, and likes
+- Add a form to create new users, comments, posts, and likes.
-- Design the front-end of the website
+- Design the front-end of the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>